google/styleguide/pyguide.md

 Use the "implicit" false if possible, e.g., `if foo:` rather than `if foo !=
 []:`.
 There are a few caveats that you should keep in mind though:

--   Always use `if foo is None:` (or `is not None`) to check for a `None` value-e.g., when testing whether a variable or argument that defaults to `None` was set to some other value.
+-   Always use `if foo is None:` (or `is not None`) to check for a `None` value.
+    E.g., when testing whether a variable or argument that defaults to `None` was set to some other value.
 The other value might be a value that's false in a boolean context!

 -   Never compare a boolean variable to `False` using `==`.
 Use `if not x:` instead.
 If you need to distinguish `False` from `None` then chain the